Novel number two is on its way – here’s the first chapter.

 And then there was the leggy model that almost stepped out of that Chicago poster.
 And the waft of perfume as the woman behind was poised to push past him.

-He felt the busker’s guitar crash past.
+He felt the busker’s guitar crash past his head.

 And finally he’d reached this instant, at the foot of the escalators with the dog trying to tell him something.
 What was it?
 Jackspur met the creature’s stare and he thought of reaching for his pocket, for no particular reason, and then…